 Get recommendations.
 Ask others with coeliac disease on social media.
-There are good celiac disease Facebook groups or used hashtags to connect with others on twitter.
-Others with celiac disease will understand the issues and people love to share recommendations.
+There are good coeliac disease Facebook groups or used hashtags to connect with others on twitter.
+Others with coeliac disease will understand the issues and people love to share recommendations.

 Do not be afraid to ask questions and then more questions!
 Your health is important.

 Read any small print.
 Some gluten free foods will say something like “we cannot guarantee this food has been prepared in an area free from gluten” in which case it is not suitable for a gluten free coeliac diet!